rymdwtj/workflows/README.md

 # Workflows Course

-This prokect is an example of workflow management for lynda.com course.
+This project is an example of workflow management for lynda.com course.